-Two projects, three developers: One joint project and one separate project Filthy rich money maker (profitable), start-up dreamer (sustainable) and a sector developer (mobile opportunist in this example) are in the game

-Developers constructed three tokens of a motorway and two tokens of a wind power plant, which equals to five constructed project tokens in total.
-The developer team gets +5 points for the five constructed tokens, 3+3=6 for the three constructed motorway tokens (the filthy rich money maker benefits from the project being profitable and the mobile opportunist benefits from the project belonging to the mobility sector), +2 for the two sustainable wind power plant tokens, and +1 for the three clustered motorway tokens.
-In total, the developer team has 14 points.
+Image 5.
+Example 3 Example 4: Two joint projects, three developers Filthy rich money maker, start-up dreamer and a sector developer (mobile opportunist in this example) are in the game.
+Developers constructed three tokens of a motorway and two tokens of a tram, altogether five constructed project tokens.
+The developer team gets: +5 points for all the five constructed tokens, 3+3=6 for the three constructed motorway tokens (the filthy rich money maker benefits from the project being profitable and the mobile opportunist benefits from the project belonging to the mobility sector), 2+2=4 for the two constructed tram tokens (the start-up dreamer benefits from the project being sustainable and the mobile opportunist benefits from the project belonging to the mobility sector), and +1 points for the three clustered motorway tokens.
+In total, the developer team has 16 points.